Updated February 9, 2022

 The most vulnerable populations among us continue to be most affected by the pandemic.
 People who rely on safety-net services need them now more than ever, and many more people have needed to seek services for the first time due to the ripple effects of the ongoing health crisis.
 We’ve identified several key areas where COVID-19 has had a disproportionate impact: food insecurity, elder care, mental health, homelessness, economic insecurity and child and domestic abuse.
 Fidelity Charitable has collaborated with the Center for Disaster Philanthropy to provide the following list of organizations offering support services in these areas

 Looking for local nonprofits helping with COVID-19 relief?
 Check out these resources.

-The symptoms of COVID-19 affect those over the age of 65.
+COVID-19 poses a greater risk to those over the age of 65.
 As such, it’s even more important for seniors to practice social distancing than others to protect their health.
-Programs that support our elderly neighbors through safe food delivery are essential at this time, as are programs that address isolation or complex medical issues.
+Programs that support our elderly neighbors through safe food delivery are essential, as are programs that address isolation or complex medical issues.